 The Normative Model of Physical Therapist Professional Education (2004) provides a template to guide the practice and education of physical therapists.
 This template involves the interrelated components of the current/future health care environment, higher education, and the body of knowledge related to physical therapy.
-In addition, The Guide to Physical Therapist Practice (2014), a consensus document, attempts to provide a standard definition for physical therapy practice for all practitioners.
+In addition, The Guide to Physical Therapist Practice (2001), a consensus document, attempts to provide a standard definition for physical therapy practice for all practitioners.

-The definition of physical therapy provided by The Guide to Physical Therapist Practice (3rd edition, 2014) states: "Physical therapy is a dynamic profession with an established theoretical and scientific base and widespread clinical applications in the restoration, maintenance, and promotion of optimal physical function."
-The services provided by or under the supervision of a physical therapist include (1) diagnosis and management of movement dysfunction; (2) enhancement and restoration of physical function, wellness, and quality of life; and (3) prevention of onset and progression of impairments of body functions and structures, activity limitations, and participation restrictions.
+The definition of physical therapy provided by The Guide to Physical Therapist Practice (2nd edition, 2001) states: "Physical therapy is a dynamic profession with an established theoretical and scientific base and widespread clinical applications in the restoration, maintenance, and promotion of optimal physical function" (page 21).
+The services provided by or under the supervision of a physical therapist include (1) diagnosis and management of movement dysfunction; (2) enhancement and restoration of physical function, wellness, and quality of life; and (3) prevention of onset and progression of impairments, functional limitations, and disability (page 21).

-PHYSICALTHERAPY ENTRY OPTIONS
+PHYSICAL THERAPY ENTRY OPTIONS